plblum/jivs/docs/Jivs_API.md

 ```
 ### Testing the configuration: Jivs-ConfigAnalysis
 **Jivs-ConfigAnalysis** is a tool to ensure that your configuration is as expected,
-even before you create a ValueHostsManager object from it.
+even before you create a `ValueHostsManager` from it.

 ConfigAnalysis does the following:
-- Validates the properties throughout your ValueHostConfig objects, including:
+- Validates the properties throughout your `ValueHostConfig objects`, including:
   - Requested Lookup Keys have an associated class registered with the factories, taking cultures into account.
 (Lookup Keys are used to identify data types, parsers, formatters, converters, and more.)
 	> When using dependency injection, it is not immediately apparent if the object
 	that you want is the one you get, especially because Jivs provides fallbacks for cultures and Lookup Keys.